mrvi0/mrvi0/README.md

 ---

-## 🚀 О себе
+## 🚀 About Me

-Я разработчик, который **пилит микросервисы и пытается сделать их рабочими** 😄
+I'm a developer who **builds microservices and tries to make them work** 😄

-- 🔧 Создаю и поддерживаю микросервисную архитектуру
+- 🔧 Creating and maintaining microservices architecture
-- 🐍 Python разработчик
+- 🐍 Python developer
-- 🤖 Увлекаюсь автоматизацией и ботами
+- 🤖 Passionate about automation and bots
-- 🌐 Работаю с веб-технологиями
+- 🌐 Working with web technologies
-- 📱 Разрабатываю Telegram ботов
+- 📱 Developing Telegram bots

 ---

-## 🛠️ Технологии
+## 🛠️ Technologies

 <div align="center">